CRFsuite - CRF Benchmark test

 Implementations for the benchmark

-This is the list of CRF implementations used for the experiments.
+This is the list of CRF implementations and versions (the latest as of 1st July 2011) used for the experiments.

 Experimental settings

 The experiments use the training and test sets of CoNLL 2000 chunking shared task.
-We employ the common feature set for different CRF implementations; state (unigram) and transition (bigram) features are generated from the training and test sets by applying the feature template bundled in CRF++.
-For CRFsuite, FlexCRF, and MALLET, the state observations (attributes) are generated by script programs (see the tutorial for more information).
+We employ the same feature set among different CRF implementations; state (unigram) and transition (bigram) features are generated from the training and test sets by applying the feature template bundled in CRF++.
+For CRFsuite and MALLET, the state observations (attributes) that are compatible to the feature template are generated by a script program (refer to the tutorial for more information).
 The training data contains 8936 sentences (sequences), 338,574 attributes, and 22 labels.
 The test data contains 2012 sentences.

 Training speed

 In general, it is difficult to compare different implementations in terms of training speed since the implementations may produce different numbers of features, use different algorithms for updating feature weights, and finish training processes in different criteria (e.g., convergence criterion of L-BFGS/SGD).
-In addition, we need to check whether CRF models obtained from different implementations perform the similar accuracy on the test data.
-For this reason, this benchmark reports various aspects of the implementations.
+In addition, we need to check whether CRF models obtained from different implementations show the similar accuracy on the test data.

 Training speed (for one iteration)

-Figure 1 shows seconds elapsed for one L-BFGS/SGD iteration.
-Although it depends on implementations what has done in one iteration (e.g., computing forward-backward scores, observation/model expectations of features, Viterbi probabilities, and updates of feature weights), these figures assess the fundamental speed of implementations in training CRFs.
+Figure 1 shows seconds elapsed for one L-BFGS/SGD iteration, where each implementation processes all instances in the training data once and update feature weights.
+Although it depends on implementations what has done in one iteration (e.g., computing forward-backward scores, observation/model expectations of features, Viterbi probabilities, and updates of feature weights), these figures characterize speed optimizations of implementations.
 The training speed is also affected by the number of features (or strategy of feature generation) used in training.
-Therefore, Figure 1 presents two groups of implementations: CRFsuite with sparse features, MALLET, and FlexCRF that generate 450,000-600,000 features; and CRFsuite with dense features, sgd, and CRF++ that generate ca. 7,500,000 features.
+The numbers of features for sparse and dense models are 450,000-600,000 and ca. 7,500,000, respectively.

 Training time